mtabishk/mtabishk/README.md

 ## Hi there, I'm Tabish 👋

-- 🎯 I’m currently learning everything
+- 🎯 I’m currently learning everything.
-- 💻 2021 Goals: Create some cool Projects and Contribute more to Open Source.
+- 💻 2021 Goals: Create some cool projects and contribute more to Open Source.
 - 📫 How to reach me: https://linkedin.com/in/mtabishk

 <br>